jakobharder/anno1800-jakobs-mods/README.md

 Rebalancing of productions may only happen when the first version number changes, but they are still save to use in existing savegames.

 See full [changelog](./doc/CHANGELOG.md).

+## v5 Update Guide

+### Install

+Mod names have changed, most notably they got `(Jakob)` at the end to help you manage bigger collections.

+That unfortunately means you need to take extra care updating this time.

+- Easy way: Install via [iModYourAnno](https://github.com/anno-mods/iModYourAnno/releases).

+- Manual way: Delete all v4 mods before you install v5, mostly because folder names have changed.

+### In-game Changes

+In-game changes, that need your attention:

+- Upgradable Workers now have Tea as mandatory need with Cheese moving to alternative needs.
+- Pescatarians have changed and rebalanced needs.
+Check your islands if you need to adjust your productions.

 ## Population Tier Mods